by Marketing Intern Abby Butterfield

 The single-gender environment created an opportunity to form a special culture of fun and support.
 From the beginning, the girls were comfortable being playful and goofy with one another.
 One example of this was how the students enjoyed pretending to be whales and making their best impressions while hiking and dubbed themselves “Trail Whales.”
-Christina, one of the three instructors, commented, “When would a girl feel comfortable calling herself a whale?
+Christina, one of the three instructors, commented, “When else would a girl feel comfortable calling herself a whale?
 Never, because it would be about her weight.”
 It was exciting to see that the students’ group culture enabled them to have fun with something that would traditionally be stigmatized, to not be guarded or cautious with their words.

 Another result of the supportive culture was students who were more reserved at first came to step up to take risks and try leadership roles.
 Once while navigating, a student made a drastic mistake but was not afraid to ask questions or own up to her error.
 Asking for help and taking accountability is something that people of all ages struggle with and is not always seen on course.
 The fact that these students were able to be so comfortable and supportive of one another in vulnerable times is a signal of success and should be a goal for other group cultures on course.

 If gender plays such a dynamic role on courses, especially in establishing a group culture, why not segregate all courses?
 Christina says, “As you get older, it’s more important to integrate to find where you fit in with mixed gender.”
 On our upcoming all-female Youth Venture course, the staff members will be one male and one female.
 Ella, the female instructor for this course, looks at it as an opportunity “to model a solid, non-gender based relationship between a man and a woman.”